alan-turing-institute/environment-and-sustainability-gc-community/README.md

 **UPDATE: To push changes to the handbook:**
 *Admin should ensure that the github pages settings for the repo are set to build with the source `branch`; branch `gh-pages` `/docs`.*

-Pull this repo and make your edits, then:
+Pull this repo and make your edits to files in `/docs`, then:
 1. `pip install -r docs/requirements.txt`
 2. `jupyter-book build docs`
 3. Follow the onscreen instructions to view a local copy of the html for the book.
 I use "paste this line directly into your browser bar:" address.
 Check everything looks good!